CP breaks down into four main types, based on the movement involved:

-- When you pick your baby up from sleeping (on the back), his head falls backward.
+- When you pick your baby up from sleeping (on the back), their head falls backward.

-- When cradled in your arms, he extends his back and neck, almost as if pushing away from you.
+- When cradled in your arms, they extend their back and neck, almost as if pushing away from you.

-- When you pick him up, his legs get stiff and cross over each other (“scissor”).
+- When you pick them up, their legs get stiff and cross over each other (“scissor”).

 If your baby is older than 6 months, warning signs can include:

-- He has trouble bringing his hands to his mouth.
+- They have trouble bringing their hands to their mouth.

-- When he reaches, it’s with only one hand.
+- When they reach, it’s with only one hand.
 The other stays in a fist.

 If your baby is older than 10 months, watch for these signs:

-- He crawls by pushing off with one hand and one leg while dragging the other side of his body.
+- They crawl by pushing off with one hand and one leg while dragging the other side of their body.

-- He doesn’t crawl on all fours but scoots instead, or he hops on his knees.
+- They don’t crawl on all fours but scoots instead, or they hop on their knees.